-The Graduate Certificate in Language Education is designed for individuals seeking advanced professional preparation to increase knowledge and skills in working with language learners in the P-6 setting.
-Those who teach languages in public or private settings, both in the United States and abroad, may enhance their knowledge and practice by completing this standards-based program.
+The Graduate Certificate in Language and Literacy Education is designed for individuals seeking advanced professional preparation to increase knowledge and skills in working with English language learners in the P-12 setting.
+Those who teach English language learners in public or private settings, both in the United States and abroad, may enhance their knowledge and practice by completing this standards-based program.

 The ESL concentration is for candidates who are seeking one of the following: